boltpius/build-and-unit_testing-pythoncode-with-docker-agent/README.md

 3. **Execution and Outputs**:
    - Triggered Jenkins job execution to run the pipeline fetched from SCM.
-   - Monitored job output for successful retrieval and execution.
+   - Monitored job output for successful retrieval and execution

 ### Project Outcomes
 - Successfully compiled results stashed for further use.